AgoraIO-Community/convo-ai-go-server/GUIDE.md

 // Rest of the code remains the same...
 ```

-By now you have noticed that we added a token service that doesn't exist, ignot the error for now, becuse in the next step we'll implement the token service, which will make it easier to test and integrate with frontend applications.
+By now you've noticed that we added a token service that doesn't exist, ignore the error for now, becuse in the next step we'll implement the token service, which will make it easier to test and integrate with frontend applications.

 ## Token Generation

-In the `convoai-service` we use a token service, while you could tie this to your auth service and have it generate the tokens for completeness we'll implement a token service for both the convoai-service and our client apps if needed.
+In the `convoai-service` we use a token service.
+While you could tie this to your auth service and have it generate the tokens.
+For this guide, we'll implement a token service for both the `convoai-service` and our client apps if needed.

-Expalining this code is a bit outside the scope of this guide, but if you are new to tokens i would recommend checking out my guide [Building a Token Server for Agora Applications using Golang](https://www.agora.io/en/blog/how-to-build-a-token-server-using-golang/).
+Explaining this code is a bit outside the scope of this guide, but if you are new to tokens, I would recommend checking out my guide [Building a Token Server for Agora Applications using Golang](https://www.agora.io/en/blog/how-to-build-a-token-server-using-golang/).

 ## Token Service

-Create the tocken service and handler files:
+Create the token service and handler files:

 ```bash
 touch token_service/token-service.go